onewithnow/onewithnow.github.io/subscribe.md

 ---
 layout: page
-title: Subscribe
+title:
 permalink: /subscribe/
 ---

+## Awaken to the very life you’re living

-Sign up below to receive updates from One with Now.
+Sign up below to receive updates from ONE WITH NOW.
 It’s free.
 No spam.
 Unsubscribe any time.

 <!-- Begin MailChimp Signup Form -->